 GET INVOLVED IN NI ALCOHOL AWARENESS WEEK

 Northern Ireland’s Alcohol Awareness Week, supported by the Public Health Agency and the five Drug and Alcohol Coordination Teams, takes place annually during the third week of June (Monday through to Sunday).
-For the past few years we have focused encouraging people to take a closer look at their drinking habits by counting their units to see if they’re staying within the recommended weekly limits.
-This year we are also encouraging everyone to ‘AUDIT’ their drinking.
+In 2023, this is 19 June – 25 June.

 Over three-quarters of adults in Northern Ireland drink alcohol, but consuming too much can seriously affect our health.
 It is important that we can understand our drinking behaviour and explore our relationship with alcohol.
 Small changes can make a big difference.

 Below you will find some links to our online tools and info booklets.
-Visit this section again each May/June to find out more about our latest alcohol awareness week theme and messages and what is happening locally that you might want to get involved in, contact your local Connections team – see our About section for details.
+Visit this section again each May/June to find out more about our latest alcohol awareness week plans.
+To find out what is happening locally that you might want to get involved in, contact your local Connections team – see our About section for details.

 Alcohol Awareness Week Top Tips: